 ..the model…. demonstrates that long moderate exercises are more exhaustive than short intensive exercises contrary to the results for healthy controls.
 Authors

 The reduction in the adenine pool means the cell will need time in the post-exercise period to get back to normal.
 After prolonged bouts of intense exercise even professional athletes need 72 hours to replenish the adenine pools in their muscle cells.
-But what would short periods of exercise reduce exercise capacity?
+But what about short periods of exercise?
 The model predicted it would take 3-5 times longer for the ATP levels in the muscles of ME/CFS patients to return to normal after exercise than for healthy controls.
 The model also predicted that short (30 seconds), intense exercise periods would be easier for ME/CFS patients to recover from.

 It predicted it would take 49 hours for ATP levels in the muscles to return to normal after a longer (30 minutes) but more moderate period of exercise.
 It would take 32 hours for the ATP levels in the muscles of ME/CFS patients to return to normal after short but intense (30 secs.) periods of exercise.